abbaszal/Thesis_Projects/README.md

 - **Datasets Used**:
   - A spam-based dataset, manually partitioned among 10 clients.
+  - An activity recognition dataset, which originally consisted of data collected from 18 clients but i useed 10 clients for simulation.

 - **Simulation Setup**:
   - Federated learning simulations were conducted under various configurations to evaluate: